-Hvítserkur is a 15m high seastack on the so called Vatnsnes peninsula which also hosts a lot of beautiful seals.
-Ofcourse there is a fun story behind this monster as with so many wonders in Iceland.
-According to legend Hvítserkur was an enormous troll on its way to destroy the cloisters bell nearby but the beast accidentally faced sunrise before arrival and as we know trolls can´t survive in daylight.
-When you see this majestic cliff you can totally believe this story because it is actually like a petrified monster.
-When Im there I can also envision a big dinosaur depending on the angle.
-I felt really small when standing next to this huge seastack which again is a great reminder how strong and big nature really is.
+Hvítserkur is a 15m high sea stack on the so-called Vatnsnes peninsula which also hosts a lot of beautiful seals.
+Of course, there is a fun story behind this monster as with so many wonders in Iceland.
+According to legend, Hvítserkur was an enormous troll on its way to destroy the cloisters bell nearby but the beast accidentally faced sunrise before arrival.
+As we know, trolls can´t survive in daylight.
+When you see this majestic cliff you can totally believe this story because it actually looks like a petrified monster.
+When I'm there I can also envision a big dinosaur, depending on the angle.
+I felt really small when standing next to this huge sea stack which again is a great reminder of how strong and big nature really is.

 Access to Hvítserkur is very easy and there is a small path leading you down to the beach directly to the beast.
-In summer time this cliff as so many seastacks in Iceland hosts many sorts of birds so as you can see the troll has company both from seals and birds and ofcourse you if you go there.
+In the summertime, this cliff, as so many sea stacks in Iceland, hosts many sorts of birds.
 If you look at the image you should be able to see tiny little people in front of it.
-If you want more info please contact me !!